Aakanksha007/Aakanksha007/README.md

 <h1 align="center">Hi 👋, I'm Aakanksha Malhotra</h1>
-<h3 align="center">Welcome to my GitHub repository!
-I am a data analyst with a passion for machine learning and data science.
-T</h3>
+<h3 align="left">Welcome to my GitHub repository!
+I am a data analyst with a passion for machine learning and data science.</h3>

 - 🔭 I’m currently working on **Data Science and Machine Learning**